daniel-d7a/simple-notes-app-frontend/README.md

 If you'd like to contribute to the project, do the following:-
 1. have a thorough look at the application's code and coding style.
 2. check the `TODO.md` file in the **Todos** section for issues or features you would like to work on.
-3. after choosing a feature and starting to write code, please make sure that:- 3.1. you write clean, understandable code that could be well-read and modified later.
+3. after choosing a feature and starting to write code, please make sure that:-

+   3.1. you write clean, understandable code that could be well-read and modified later.<br/>
-   3.2. your changes DO NOT break any existing functionality 3.3. you only add functionality, DO NOT REMOVE ANY WORKING CODE Any PR that does not comply with the rules above will be revoked, and the author shall be given notice of the reasons.
+   3.2. your changes DO NOT break any existing functionality.<br/>
+   3.3. you only add functionality, DO NOT REMOVE ANY WORKING CODE.<br/>

+Any PR that does not comply with the rules above will be revoked, and the author shall be given notice of the reasons.

 Happy contributions!